The Historic Monuments of Ancient Nara

 20160415 Nara Todaiji Daibutsu P1260399

-The building we see today is one third smaller than the original building, but even today it is considered the biggest wooden building in the world.
+The building we see today is one third smaller than the original building.
+And still, even today it is considered the biggest wooden building in the world.
 It houses a 16.2 m high bronze statue of the Buddha Vairocana (in Japanese: Dainichinyōrai).
 Emperor Shōmu died before the official “Eye-opening Ceremony” in 752 that was attended by monks from as far as India.
-The brush needed to paint the Buddha’s pupils measured more than two meters in length and had to be held in place by ropes.
+The brush that was necessary to paint the Buddha’s pupils measured more than two meters in length.
+It had to be held in place by ropes.

 Especially in spring and autumn, the main tourist seasons, the Todaiji is always teeming with tourists.
 But even so, if you take your time, you will be surprised by the ease and calm the great Buddha of Nara emanates.